Frequently Asked Questions

 How do matching gifts work?

 Many companies will match your gift to the University, thereby doubling or sometimes tripling your contribution.
 For most companies, you would find a very simple form in your human resources or personnel office, and return that to Belmont when you make your gift.
 To see if your employer is a matching company, please visit our Matching Gift Company Search.
-If you have any questions, please contact Laurianne Linton.
+For questions, contact Katie Welsh.

 How does Belmont recognize its donors?